Eyevinn/mp4ff/README.md

 This applies to arguments of functions and methods.
 The actual storage in slices is zero-based, so sample nr 1 has index 0 in the corresponding slice.

+## Contributing

+When contributing to this project, please ensure that commit messages follow the [Conventional Commits](https://www.conventionalcommits.org/) specification.
+This helps maintain a consistent and readable commit history.

+Examples of conventional commit messages:
+- `feat: add support for VVC video codec`
+- `fix: resolve memory leak in fragment processing`
+- `docs: update API documentation for mp4.File`
+- `chore: update dependencies to latest versions`

 ## Stability

 The APIs should be fairly stable, but minor non-backwards-compatible changes may happen until version 1.